open-ch/mini-magic/benchmarks/libmagic/README.md

-# benchmarking libmagic with minimal magic files
+# Benchmarking libmagic with minimal magic files

 To assess the performance improvement gained by using a minimal magic file, we created the benchmark `main_with_bench.c`.
 This benchmark measures the time needed to find the MIME type of the file `test.pdf` with a given compiled magic file.

-## how to run it?
+## Usage

 The program can be compiled with the following command: